 - the contact details of your doctor

-- any problems you experience if you don’t get your medication on time, for example difficulty swallowing or increased risk of falling.
+- any problems you experience if you don’t get your medication on time, for example end-of-dose wearing off effects.

 It is a good idea to keep this record with you all the time and let other people know where you keep it.
 You could also leave copies with members of your family or carers.
 This could help if you are unable to communicate in an emergency, as they can give the healthcare professionals the record on your behalf.

 Make sure you keep your medication record as up-to-date as possible.
-Tell your GP, specialist or Parkinson’s nurse.
+Tell your GP, specialist or Parkinson’s nurse of your planned admission.
 If your admission is planned, it’s a good idea to tell your doctor in advance.
 You could:

 - ask them to provide details of your medication regime to the healthcare team who will be looking after you in hospital